Wisc-HCI/NRI-authoring-Backend/README.md

 Go to http://www.kinovarobotics.com/innovation-robotics/support/?section=resources, open [KINOVA SDK MICO](https://drive.google.com/file/d/0B790iVm0vRTlUkV2ZnBDdGVuM2M/view).
 Download the SDK package, choose the right os platform and install the sdk following the instructions.

 ### Install dependency for robotiq_85_gripper
 The robotiq_85_gripper control module could be found at https://github.com/waypointrobotics/robotiq_85_gripper.
-Connect the waypoint USB cable to the USB port on the machine.
+Connect the waypoint USB cable to the USB port on the machine (default port is /dev/ttyUSB0).
 Verify the connection by doing:
 ```
 ls -la /dev/ttyUSB0
 ```